wfjvdham/Rcourse/09_resampling/resampling.md

 Examples can be found in the `resample.R` file.

-Exersice
+Exercise
 ========================================================

+1. Use CV to determine the number of polynomials that should be used the predict the `arr_del` using the `dep_delay` with the `flights` dataset

-An exersice can be found in the `bootstrap.Rmd` file.
+1. An exercise can be found in the `bootstrap.Rmd` file.